jon241/tdd-best-practice/README.md

 - Fix the test.
 - Refactor if need be.
 - Do not make a test too complicated to maintain.
+- Test folder structure should match the code tested - makes it easier to navigate the tests.

 ## Examples
 All the examples of best practice are listed below.